Desperate Search For Children Missing In Fatal Highway 1 Plunge

-SAN FRANCISCO (CBS SF & AP) — A desperate search was launched Wednesday for three missing children who may have been passengers in a vehicle that plunged off Highway 1 in Mendocino County, crashing into the rocks below and claiming five lives, authorities said.
+SAN FRANCISCO (CBS SF) — A desperate search was launched Wednesday for three missing children who may have been passengers in a vehicle that plunged off Highway 1 in Mendocino County, crashing into the rocks below and claiming five lives, authorities said.

-Authorities identified the two adults killed in the crash as Jennifer Jean Hart and Sarah Margaret Hart, both 39.
-Three of their children were also killed in the crash and three others are missing.
+The California Highway Patrol said the family’s 2003 GMC was driving south along Highway 1 on Monday when it pulled into a dirt turnout along the road and for unknown reasons continued directly off the cliff.
+The vehicle landed on its roof on a large rock, killing all five victims found inside the SUV.

+The victims have been identified by the Mendocino County coroner as Jennifer Jean Hart, 38; Sarah Margaret Hart, 38; Markis Hart, 19; Jeremiah Hart, 14; and Abigail Hart, 14.

 Washington officials said the two women failed to respond to a visit by Cowlitz County Child Protective Services.
 The Cowlitz County Sheriff’s Office confirmed to KOIN CBS 6 that Child Protective Services went to the house on Monday after two people called them and expressed concern about the children.